SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/IGQIInputArguments.md

 Namespace: `Skyline.DataMiner.Analytics.GenericInterface`
 Assembly: `SLAnalyticsTypes.dll`

-Implement this interface to define input arguments for an Ad Hoc data source or custom operator.
+Implement this interface to define input arguments for an ad hoc data source or custom operator.

 > [!IMPORTANT]
 > The GQI does not validate the input arguments specified by the user.
 For example, a user can input an SQL query as a string input argument, and the content of the string argument will be forwarded to the ad hoc data source implementation without validation.